 Successful candidate will receive highly mentored scholarly and research training as well as courses and workshops to enhance their research skills and prepare them for faculty positions in a major university.

 Penn - Consistent with the University’s postdoc policy, appointments are for one year.
 Renewals to the second and third year of the program are made annually and will be renewed based on satisfactory performance.
+Mentors will be required to provide an annual report on the postdocs progress.

 CHOP - Initial appointments to this postdoctoral fellowship are for 1 year.
 Extension to the second and third years of the program are contingent on completion of the CHOP Postdoctoral Fellow Annual Review Form and mutual agreement between the fellow and primary mentor.